How to spot an OTC hearing aid scam

 Now that over-the-counter (OTC) hearing aids are available across the country, you may be tempted to go online and see what the options are.
 Unfortunately, it's a bit Wild West, with legitimate OTC hearing aids being sold adjacent to low-quality products, or even downright scams.

-The publication Consumer Affairs was one of the first sites to report on the growing problem of OTC hearing aid scams, noting that some online companies are trying to position their low-quality products as OTC hearing aids.
+The publication Consumer Affairs was one of the first sites to report on the growing problem, noting that some online companies are trying to position their low-quality products as OTC hearing aids.
 Many of these falsely advertised products have appeared on Amazon.
 In response to Consumer Affairs' reporting, Amazon said it is taking steps to make sure device sellers are following their medical device guidelines.

 Navigating this convoluted process can be stressful.
-It doesn't help that this was a problem even before the FDA approved OTC hearing aids, as shown by this State of Vermont lawsuit filed against Nano Hearing Aids, which has been accused of misleading consumers in several ways.
+It doesn't help that this was a problem even before the Food and Drug Administration approved OTC hearing aids, as shown by this State of Vermont lawsuit filed against Nano Hearing Aids, which has been accused of misleading consumers in several ways.

 How do you avoid falling prey to a similar scam?
 Some of it is common sense—watch out for telltale signs of fraud, such as promises of miracle cures or deep discounts.
 Here are six other key questions to keep in mind when shopping online for an OTC hearing aid: